851 Graffius Road York, PA 17404

 - DISINFECTION: This is a process that destroys disease-causing organisms in the treated water before it is discharged into the Little Conewago Creek.
 From 1972 to July 1997, chlorine gas was used as the disinfecting agent.
 Chlorine is very effective in chemically killing microbes.
 However, it can produce harmful byproducts, such as chloro-organics, which are known carcinogens.
 On-site storage of chlorine gas in ton containers was also a community safety issue.
 An evacuation plan for a five mile radius is required if large quantities of chlorine gas are kept on the plant site.
 With these issues in mind, the Dover Township Sewer Authority eliminated chlorine usage at the plant.
 It was replaced by Ultraviolet Light Disinfection (UV).
 Microorganisms in the water are exposed to the UV light as they pass by special lamps submerged in the effluent.
 This light penetrates the cell walls and disrupts and destroys the DNA within bacteria, viruses, and protozoa, eliminating their ability to reproduce and cause infection.
 UV is a simple, chemical-free, environmentally friendly, and highly effective method to disinfect the treated effluent prior to discharge to the receiving stream.

 - SLUDGE TREATMENT & BIOSOLIDS The microorganisms in the oxidation ditches reproduce as they breakdown and assimilate the organic matter in the sewage, producing excess solids in the system.
 These excess solids, called sludge, are removed from the system by diverting a portion of the return activated sludge to one of two thickener tanks.
 These units are cylindrical tanks with coned bottoms which allow the solids to settle.
 The thickeners concentrate the sludge from less than 1% to 2% solids content.
 The water which separates from the thickened sludge flows back to the beginning of the plant for reprocessing.
 The thickened sludge is pumped into one of three digesters, where it is mixed and aerated until it becomes stabilized.
 The mixing and aeration is accomplished by a series of diffusers positioned along the bottom of the tanks.
 Air is supplied to the diffusers through positive-displacement blowers.
 The stabilized sludge, called biosolids, must meet many strict State and Federal requirements before it can be applied to farmland.
-The liquid biosolids are pumped to the belt filter press where it is dewatered to approximately 16% solids concentration.
-The dewatered biosolids have a look of a “moist brownie” and has a slightly earthy/slightly musty odor.
+The liquid biosolids are pumped to the centrifuges where it is dewatered to approximately 20% solids concentration.
+The dewatered biosolids have a look of damp rich soil and has an earthy/slightly musty odor.